 Some woman brewers turned their houses into bars or shebeens at night.
 All the furniture was removed except for benches and they charged an entrance fee.
 In addition to the alcohol, they sold food and arranged for entertainment in the form of a band, piano player, choir, or dancers, depending on affordability.
 Sheebeens themselves, while promoting commerce and meeting places, also increased prostitution and drunkenness which often ended in fights and stabbings.

-Beer lost it’s old religious and social values and became a form of escape between the grueling work shifts and off days.
+Beer lost its old religious and social values and became a form of escape between the gruelling work shifts and off days.
 At the same time, it gave the woman who brewed them some financial freedom provided they didn’t get caught.

 Newly arrived and poor Eastern European Jews who settled in Ferreirastown also profited from the illicit alcohol trade, which by 1897 had brought bad press on what the press dubbed ‘the Peruvian pest’.